1n1n1t3/BlazorML/README.md

 # BlazorML

-Test deployment of Blazor Client Side webapp to Github Pages
+Test poject exploring the capabilities of Blazor+Tensorflow.js for serverless app.